tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### foreign bonds
 > If a Canadian company issues debt securities in another country, denominated in that foreign country’s currency, the bond is known as a foreign bond.
-A bond issued in the U.S. payable in U.S. dollars is known as a foreign bond or a “Yankee Bond.”
+A bond issued in the U.S. payable in U.S. dollars is known as a foreign bond or a "Yankee Bond."
 See also Eurobond.

 #### foreign exchange rate risk
 > The risk associated with an investment in a foreign security or any investment that pays in a denomination other than Canadian dollars, the investor is subject to the risk that the foreign currency may depreciate in value.